Vladimir-csp/uwsm/README.md

 Provides helpers and tools for various operations.
 </summary>

-- `uwsm finalize`: for explicitly exporting variables to activatoin environments and signal compositor's unit readiness (compositor service unit uses `Type=notify`)
+- `uwsm finalize`: for explicitly exporting variables to activation environments and signal compositor's unit readiness (compositor service unit uses `Type=notify`)
 - `uwsm check may-start`: for checking conditions for launch at login (for